Oleffa/Aalto-OperatingSystems-Challenge/README.md

 source: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md

 ## 4. Usage

-Start the container using:

-To edit and run the jupyter notebook navigate to the /tensorflow/models/research/object_detection/ folder and run the notebook server with:
+To edit and run the jupyter notebook navigate in the container to the /tensorflow/models/research/object_detection/ folder and run the notebook server with:
 ```shell
 jupyter notebook --allow-root
 ```